DSM-5 Criteria for Autism Spectrum Disorder

 Asperger’s Syndrome

-Asperger’s syndrome is characterized by normal or above average intelligence, but poorly developed or delayed development of social skills.
-Similarities with autism include social difficulties and stereotyped behavior.
+Asperger’s syndrome is characterised by normal or above average intelligence, but poorly developed or delayed development of social skills.
+Similarities with autism include social difficulties and stereotyped behaviour.
 However, language is not delayed or deviant (linguistic skills are preserved).
 Patients usually have an ‘unusual prosody’ – use a pedantic manner of speech (using language in a more formal and structured way).
-Asperger’s syndrome is commonly referred to as ‘high functioning autism’.
-Most people with Asperger’s syndrome learn to cope with their condition.

 - Differentials